 Jerry and John were to the rescue immediately, and put the spare tire on, but Stephanie was pretty upset at hurting Phoebe, even accidentally.
 We’re going to run out this morning to find a new tire before we get on the train to the Grand Canyon, so we’ll have all we need and a spare.

 After the tire problem, we went over to meet and talk to Bob Waldmire again.
-He has solar panels on his van, and Stephanie and I told him about our plan to put them on our house, along with micro wind turbines.
+He has solar energy panels on his van, and Stephanie and I told him about our plan to put them on our house, along with micro wind turbines.
 He showed us a picture of the wind turbine he built himself on his property out here.
-He’s completely off the electrical grid, which is cool.
+You can also seek the help of https://oglepropertysolutions.com/ to guide you in property related matters .
+He’s completely off the electrician grid, which is cool.

 After taking off from Winslow we drove on through Flagstaff and into Williams to check in for the evening.
 We ate dinner at a family restaurant, and watched the staged shootout the enact in the streets every evening; I got video of part of it before my camera battery ran out.